neuronsimulator/nrn/docs/python/simctrl/programmatic.rst

-.. class:: FInitializeHandler
+.. class:: h.FInitializeHandler(py_callable)

-    Syntax:
-        ``fih = h.FInitializeHandler(py_callable)``

-        ``fih = h.FInitializeHandler(type, py_callable)``
+           h.FInitializeHandler(type, py_callable)

-    Description:
     Install an initialization handler statement to be called during a call to :func:`finitialize`.
 The default type is 1.

     Type 0 handlers are called before the mechanism INITIAL blocks.

     Type 1 handlers are called after the mechanism INITIAL blocks.
     This is the best place to change state values.

     Type 2 handlers are called just before return from finitialize.
     This is the best place to record values at t=0.

     Type 3 handlers are called at the beginning of finitialize.
     At this point it is allowed to change the structure of the model.

     See :func:`finitialize` for more details about the order of initialization processes within that function.

     This class helps alleviate the administrative problems of maintaining variations of the proc :ref:`RunControl_Init`.

     Example: